Keeping chimneys safe in Sunapee and surrounding areas

 Odorless and toxic gases like carbon monoxide are often termed ‘silent killers’ and pose a real threat.
 Government sanctioned agencies including the U.S Environmental Protection Agency and other recognized environmental organizations, strongly urge homeowners and industrial managers to have their chimneys inspected and cleaned regularly.

-For more information about chimney safety and maintenance in the Sunapee region, contact our experts at (603) 526-7233
+For more information about chimney safety and maintenance in the Sunapee and surrounding areas, contact our experts at (603) 526-7233